Genome Sequence Analysis - Asia

 Summary

-In collaboration with Khon Kaen University in Thailand, A*STAR’s Genome Institute of Singapore (GIS), National University of Singapore (NUS) and Philippine Genome Center, we are delighted to offer this free to attend course on application of bioinformatics tools and resources in the analysis of next generation sequence data.
+In collaboration with Khon Kaen University in Thailand, A*STAR’s Genome Institute of Singapore (GIS), National University of Singapore (NUS), the Philippine Genome Center , All India Institute Of Medical Sciences Delhi (AIIMS) and Cancer Research Malaysia, we are delighted to offer this free to attend course on application of bioinformatics tools and resources in the analysis of sequencing data.

 High throughput sequencing has gained widespread adoption as an essential experimental assay for biological research.
 Analysing high throughput sequencing data involves an array of different bioinformatics tools and techniques.
-Therefore, it is important for experimental scientists to have the bioinformatics skills required to effectively assess and analyse data produced by next generation sequencing.
+Therefore, it is important for experimental scientists to have the bioinformatics skills required to effectively assess and analyse data produced by new sequencing platforms.

 Target Audience

-The course is aimed at researchers or clinicians/ healthcare professionals actively engaged in or soon to commence work involving next generation sequencing data analysis.
+The course is aimed at researchers, clinicians, and healthcare professionals from Singapore, Malaysia, Thailand, India, and the Philippines who are actively engaged in, or are about to begin, work involving sequencing data analysis.

 Course Venue

-This course will be held across four linked classrooms, one at Khon Kaen University in Thailand, one at A*STAR’s Genome Institute of Singapore (GIS), one at National University of Singapore (NUS) and one at Philippine Genome Center .
+This course will be held across six linked classrooms, one at Khon Kaen University in Thailand, one at A*STAR’s Genome Institute of Singapore (GIS), one at National University of Singapore (NUS), one at Philippine Genome Center, one at Cancer Research Malaysia and one at All India Institute Of Medical Sciences Delhi

 Applicants will be assigned to the training site geographically closest to their current place of residence.